kacikgoez/ProcessDiscovery/README.md

 The global filters are applied to all visualizations.
 The individual filters are only applied to the corresponding visualization (in addition to the global filters).
 Multiple filters are combined with the logical operator "AND".

 You can add a global filter by clicking on the filter icon in the top right corner of the dashboard.
-Individual filters can be added by clicking on the filter icon in the top right corner of the tile of the corresponding visualization.
+Individual filters can be added by clicking on the button (1) of the tile of the corresponding visualization.
+After that you can scroll through the page or enter an attribute into the search to select an attribute.
 Each filter consists of an attribute, an operator, and a value.
 For the attribute, you can choose from the attributes that are available for each patient (see [here](#the-dataset) for more information) or from the following process attributes: